Jerry Paper

-Lucas Nathan (born August 7, 1990), best known by the stage name Jerry Paper, is an American musician, singer, songwriter and producer.
+Lucas Nathan (born August 7, 1990), best known by the stage name Jerry Paper, is an American singer, songwriter and producer.
 They began releasing music in 2009, with their first projects being Zonotope™ and the noise music project Diane Kensington Devotional Band.
 They subsequently created the persona-based project Jerry Paper, and has been releasing music under the name since 2012.

 Early life

 Nathan said that as a child, they were influenced to learn music by the fact that "all [their] friends were making music."
 They learned how to play "The Simpsons Theme" on the piano when they were five, played bongos for their school band, and were a drummer.
 They learned how to play the Misfits song "London Dungeon" on bass guitar (in eighth grade), made psychedelic folk recordings in their bedroom with Sony Acid, and performed in various bands at school.
 The first group they were in was a comedy rock band named The Corrupt Ice Cream Vendors.
 They got into several noise and psychedelic acts like Growing and Devendra Banhart in their teen years after being exposed to them via the magazine Arthur, and later got into free jazz and krautrock.
 Nathan originally wanted to perform in the "cool band[s]" they saw at school and their summer camps, but they were turned down by all of them due to their "nerdy" look, which influenced them to become a solo artist.